Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Binding Skinned Meshes to Skeletons at Runtime.md

 parenting the mesh to the armature.

 And third, the skinned mesh’s local transform in ECS should remain identity.
 QVVS Transforms enforce this.
-But Unity Transforms provide no such mechanism only will only correct the transform once on binding.
+But Unity Transforms provide no such mechanism and will only correct the transform once on binding.

 If you want to further modify the transform of the skinned mesh independent of the rest of the skeleton, use the `PostProcessMatrix` component.
 Kinemation uses the skeleton transforms for culling and generally ignores the skinned mesh transform as an optimization.
-However, the presence of this component will inform Kinemation to correct for it during culling.
+The presence of this component will inform Kinemation to correct for it during culling.

 And if you are wondering how multiple influences work, they effectively compute the world-space vertex for each influence and then use a weighted blend of the